RoboCup-SPL/GameController3/README.md

 The user must ensure that all of the aforementioned network communication channels are allowed to be used by the firewall.
 The GameController runs on a specific network interface, which generally specifies where packets are sent and from where they are received.
-The exceptions are that control messages can be configured to be sent to the limited broadcast address (`255.255.255.255`) instead of the interface's broadcast address, and that monitor requests are received from any address.
+The exceptions are that control messages can be configured to be sent to the limited broadcast address (`255.255.255.255`) instead of the interface's broadcast address, and that monitor requests and team messages are received from any address.

 ## Usage